ksenia0822/ehub-program-cms/README.md

 A react app that uploads files to S3.

-Add an .env.local file with the following properties to the root directory.
+Add an .env file with the following properties to the root directory.
 Make sure it is in .gitignore.

 ACCESS_KEY_ID="..."